 • By means of adult-supported practical experience, children become familiar with sorting, matching, ordering, sequencing and counting activities, which form the basis of early mathematics.

-• A safe, stimulating environment allows children to explore and experiment with a range of natural and manufactured materials.
-Children learn to observe the features of objects and substances, recognise differences and similarities, and to share their findings.
+• A safe, stimulating environment allows children to explore and experiment with a range of natural and manufactured materials. children learn to observe the features of objects and substances, recognise differences and similarities, and to share their findings.

 • Children are assisted in exploring and understanding their environment, both within the group and the wider community.